bbc/psammead/scripts/talos/README.md

 They are ignored by Talos as it only runs on latest.

-## When Psammead is up to date how do I pull changes through to Simorgh?
+## When Psammead is up to date how do I pull changes in my application?

 You can go into your application and update your `package.json` to include the recently published psammead packages.
 Then run `npm install`